-- Improving conditions for safe, convenient, comfortable and accessible walking and cycling, incorporating climate change adaptation; - Expanding the cycle network across the City with the aim of ensuring that all property entrances are within 250m of the network; - Implementing improvements to key walking routes and increasing the number of pedestrian priority streets as part of the delivery of the City's Transport Strategy: - Improving access routes and the public realm around stations, and between stations and key destinations; and - Implementing enhancements to the safety and appearance of streets and public realm in conjunction with restrictions to vehicular access, taking account of the needs of people with disabilities;
+Improving conditions for safe, convenient, comfortable and accessible walkingand cycling, incorporating climate change adaptation;

+- Expanding the cycle network across the City with the aim of ensuring that nearly all property entrances are within 250m of the network; - Implementing improvements to key walking routes and increasing the number of pedestrian priority streets as part of the delivery of the City's Transport Strategy; - Improving access routes and the public realm around stations, and between stations and key destinations; and - Implementing enhancements to the safety and appearance of streets and public realm in conjunction with restrictions to vehicular access, taking account of the needs of people with disabilities.

-- 6.3.4.
-Most movement in the City is on foot and the street environment is predominantly a pedestrian environment.
+- 6.3.3.
+Most movement in the City is on foot and the street environment is predominantly a pedestrian environment, with over 750,000 walked journeys a day.
 Cycling in the City needs to be considered within this context.
 Cycling in the City increased by almost 300% between 1999 and 2017, although the rate of growth has slowed markedly since 2012.
+People cycling now make up a quarter of vehicles and this figure can rise to over 50% on major streets during peak periods.
 Pedestrian numbers have also risen in recent years as the City's workforce has grown.
-Over 400,000 pedestrians were counted on the City's streets during a survey in November 2017. - 6.3.5.
+Over 400,000 pedestrians were counted on the City's streets during a survey in November 2017. - 6.3.4.
 Improvements to conditions for safe, convenient and comfortable walking and cycling are required to improve the experience of people who already walk and cycle and encourage more people to use active modes of travel.
-Provision of necessary infrastructure is particularly challenging due to the City's historic street pattern and the significant demands for space on streets from the high volume of pedestrians, cyclists and servicing and other essential vehicles. - 6.3.6.
+Provision of necessary infrastructure is particularly challenging due to the City's historic street pattern and the significant demands for space on streets from the high volume of pedestrians, cyclists and servicing and other essential vehicles. - 6.3.5.
 The Mayor's Transport Strategy seeks to enable more people to walk and cycle and reduce the use of and reliance on cars.
 Prioritisation of walking and cycling through reallocation of highway space is advocated where appropriate to reduce conflict between different modes of transport, and to create an environment where people choose to walk and cycle.